Audi Q4 Sportback e-tron review: interior, dashboard & comfort

 Equipment, options & accessories

-Sport cars feature 19-inch aerodynamic alloy wheels for reduced drag, LED headlights, a powered tailgate and heated front seats.
+The Audi Q4 Sportback e-tron costs around £1,000 more than the standard Q4 e-tron SUV and mirrors that car’s trim structure.
+Entry-level Sport cars feature 19-inch aerodynamic alloy wheels for reduced drag, LED headlights, tri-zone climate control, rear parking sensors, a powered tailgate and heated front seats.
 S line adds 20-inch alloys, more aggressive front and rear bumpers and sports suspension, along with a sports steering wheel, black headliner and sports seats.
-Edition 1 starts from just over £47,000, adding Matrix LED headlights, a black exterior styling pack and a hexagonal steering wheel with paddles to adjust the regenerative braking.
+Edition 1 tops the lineup, adding Matrix LED headlights, a black exterior styling pack and leather upholstery.

-Several option packs are available for the cheaper versions, including the ‘comfort and sound' pack, which adds a reversing camera and premium sound system.
-There’s also the ‘technology pack’, which includes the head-up display and wireless smartphone charging, and the ‘safety pack plus’, which adds side assistance with exit warning and rear cross-traffic assistance.
+Several option packs are available for the cheaper versions, including the ‘Comfort and Sound' pack, which adds a reversing camera and premium sound system.
+There’s also the ‘Technology Pack’, which includes a head up display and wireless smartphone charging, and the ‘Safety Pack Plus’, which adds blind spot monitoring with exit warning and rear cross-traffic assistance.
 Adaptive shock absorbers with damper control are also available, along with a heat pump for reducing energy used to heat the interior.
+It’s disappointing that many of these features don’t come as standard, though.

 Infotainment, apps & sat nav